airalab/robonomics-wiki/docs/en/add-smart-device-to-robonomics.md

 <robo-wiki-picture src="home-assistant/acc-pass.jpg" />

 Create a password for a new HA user which you have just registered.
-This will be another one apart from previously created HA Admin user.
 Type the passport below `Enter password` and click registration.
 Confirm transaction.
 It’s free now since the accounts are using RWS subscription.
 After the registration process, you can log in to Home Assistant with your address as `login` and a newly-created password.
 Go to login page and login:

 <robo-wiki-picture src="home-assistant/acc-login.jpg" />